 - Environmental: Caring for and maintaining the health of your social, natural and built environment through understanding the ways in which different environmental factors affect your overall well-being.
 Additionally, understanding your unique environmental needs to maintain your own overall well-being.

-When it comes to workplace wellness, we could incorporate all seven of these areas into our wellness practices, but realistically, we want to focus on the areas most relevant and appropriate to the work environment.
+When it comes to workplace wellness or worksite wellness, we could incorporate all seven of these areas into our wellness practices, but realistically, we want to focus on the areas most relevant and appropriate to the work environment.
 For areas that are more personal and less prominent in the workplace, we can be mindful and respectful of our peers’ unique feelings, needs and circumstances.
 A great way to acknowledge these areas of wellness is to offer an unbiased and inclusive resource library.